lorenzocollodi/face_detection_eval/README.md

 ## How to use:
 Clone the repository locally with `git clone https://github.com/lorenzocollodi/face_detection_eval.git`.
-At this point you will have the Data and Annotation directories setup correctly and you can run the evaluation.
-Open the colab notebook (.ipynb file) in Google Colab and load Data and Annotation in the content folder.
+Open the colab notebook (.ipynb file) in Google Colab.
 Then run all the cells to run the speed tests and extract the predictions.
+There is no way to run locally at the moment.
 To get the final mIoU values, download the predictions, put them in the Predictions folder and run `python scripts/calculate_mIoU.py` and the scores will be printed.
 In case you want to evaluate your own model extract a predictions file in the same format as those provided and add your model in the evaluation file (calculate_mIoU.py).